SPEC logo

 Pros

-178 hours of initial training is well above what's typical for Other Services, demonstrating the franchisor invests heavily in preparing new operators before opening.
+178 hours of initial training-well above typical for Other Services-means the franchisor invests heavily in preparing new operators, which should shorten your operational learning curve before opening.

 Cons